richardschneider/express-mung/README.md

 **NOTE** sending a response while in `mung.headers*` is **undefined behaviour** and will most likely result in an error.

+## Exception handling

+`mung` catches any exception (synchronous, asynchronous or Promise reject) and sends an HTTP 500 response with the exception message.
+This is done by `mung.onError(err, req, res)`, feel free to redefine it to your needs.

 # License
 The MIT license